arduino/docs-content/content/hardware/09.kits/maker/nesso-n1/tutorials/user-manual/content.md

 The ESP32-C6 features a comprehensive set of connectivity options:

 - 2.4 GHz Wi-Fi® 6 (802.11ax).
-- Bluetooth® 5 and Bluetooth® Low Energy.
+- Bluetooth® 5.3 Low Energy.
 - 802.15.4 radio for Thread and Zigbee® protocols.
 - Support for the Matter protocol.